mkfares/Python/Module-01/03-Using Python.md

 Python may be used in two forms:

-### Interactive mode (Python shell)
+### Interactive Mode (Python shell)

-To start using Python in interactive mode, you need to open a command on Windows or the Terminal on macos or Linux.
+To start using Python in interactive mode, you need to open the Command Prompt on Windows or the Terminal on macos or Linux.

-Once the app is opened, type the python or python3.
+Once the app is opened, type python or python3.
 ```
 $ python
 ```